 SLA parts require washing and, depending on the material, also post-curing, but both of these processes can be mostly automated with accessories to minimize labor time.
 Supported SLA prints only require a bit of sanding to remove support marks and achieve a high-quality finish.

-Printing speed for FDM and SLA becomes comparable when printing at similar layer heights.
+FDM and SLA printing speed becomes comparable when printing parts at similar layer heights with other materials.
 But note, that a part printed at 100-micron layers on an FDM printer looks vastly different from a part printed at 100-micron layers on an SLA printer, because of the way the layers are built.
 Achieving comparable quality with FDM parts will require lower layers height —thus two to four times longer printing time— or significant and time-consuming post-processing to improve surface finish.

 The inverted SLA process behind desktop SLA printers reduces footprint and cost, but heightened peel forces introduce limitations around materials and build volume, and larger parts require sturdy support structures to print successfully.